Getting Ready for School with Kids: 25 Tips for Calm Mornings

 Now that we’ve covered some tips for the night before, let’s look at ways to start your child’s day with a smooth and stress-free morning routine.

 When do you need to walk out the door so that you’ll arrive on time?
 Once you know your exit time, you can work backward to determine when you and your child need to wake up.
-Estimate how long your child takes to get ready and add 10-15 minutes for unexpected delays.
+Estimate how much time your child needs to get ready, and add 10-15 minutes for unexpected delays.

 Set everyone’s alarm accordingly, and make sure everyone gets out of bed when they should.
 Snoozing may be tempting, but it can throw off your whole morning routine and create unnecessary stress.